akhelij/prestashop_filemanager/Readme.md

 ## Usage

 - To access the file management interface, go to the back office and navigate to "Modules" > "Installed modules."
-- Find "Module Name" in the list and click the "Configure" button to access the file manager.
+- Find "ge_filemanager" in the list and click the "Configure" button to access the file manager.
 - Upload files by using the "Upload" button and select the files you want to upload.
 You can upload multiple files at once.
-- Manage files by renaming, moving, or deleting them.
-You can also create new folders to organize your files.
+- You can also create new folders to organize your files.
-- Click on a file to get a direct link to it, which you can use on the front end or share with others.
+- Click copy path on a file to get a direct link to it, which you can use on the front end or share with others.

 ## Contributing